KAINEN LAW GROUP, PLLC

 How does mediation work?

 Mediation keeps decision-making power with the people most knowledgeable and most impacted by divorce decisions.
 Instead of rolling the dice with a judge and turning the process of interaction over to attorneys, mediation can strengthen skills for future interactions.
-Joint mediation is a respectful divorce process where Ms. Marias as a neutral, third person, helps people in conflict:
+Joint mediation is a respectful divorce process where Dara, as a neutral, third person, helps people in conflict:

 • identify specific issues of contention,